MP Estate Planning UK

 Legal Documentation Required

 The legal documentation required to set up a trust includes the trust deed, which outlines the terms of the trust, the powers of the trustees, and the beneficiaries’ interests.
-You may also need to transfer the property into the trust, which involves preparing and executing a transfer deed.
+This is the founding document of the trust and must be drafted with precision by a specialist.

 Tax Implications of Putting Your Home in a Trust

-When considering putting your house in a trust, it’s crucial to understand the potential tax implications.
-Transferring your home into a trust can have significant consequences on your tax obligations, and being aware of these can help you make an informed decision.
+When considering putting your house in a trust, it’s important to understand the tax implications.
+Transferring your home into a trust can have specific consequences, but with proper planning, these are manageable — and often far less onerous than people assume.

 tax implications of house trust